FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

 ## Debugging the operations

-Now you can add debug to after the mongoDB4 node to debug the operation and get to know operations are performed successfully and if not what is the reason for the error.
-I have provided a debug message of successful operation for each operation.
+To debug MongoDB operations in Node-RED, simply add a debug node after the MongoDB4 node.
+This enables you to monitor the execution of operations and diagnose any errors that may occur.
+Below are sample debug messages indicating successful operations for each operation we have covered in this guide.

 ```
 // Message received after insert operation successful